dapetcu21/coc-defold-ide/README.md

 prefix, capitalisation and even make Defold IDE create hash constants in a separate module instead of using local variables.

-Don't forget that you can also configure VSCode settings per-workspace.
+Don't forget that you can also configure CoC settings per-workspace.
 Different projects can configure this extension differently.